Can you rise to the challenge of developing yourself personally as well as academically?

-The courses are taught in English with the exception of Swedish, German, French and Spanish.
+The courses are taught in English with the exception of the languages.
 At Katedralskolan in Skara we offer a broad programme with many possibilities.
-Included in the first year are merit courses for languages which can be of great importance when applying for Swedish universities.

 Our experience is that our IB students really want to study hard, help each other and contribute to an inclusive atmosphere where everybody feels at home.
 Study groups are set up by the students to support and reinforce their learning; our students also organise many full class social activities.
 All students at our school get their own laptop which facilitates communication and invites imaginative and spectacular presentations in all of their subjects.

 We, the staff, who work at the programme, really make an effort to create a good atmosphere.
-We arrange activities for the first graders to help them come together as a group.
 Within CAS and the IB Students’ Council many good ideas are born.
 Our IB students bring lots of positive energy to the school community by taking part in student councils, choirs and other school communities and organizations.